oda-hub/hugo-odahub/content/docs/guide-development.md

 A number of annotations, for the correspondent visualization over the mmoda frontend, are available:

   * `oda:label`: to specify the title for the parameter
-  * `oda:description`: to specify a tooltip displayed when we over with the mouse
+  * `oda:description`: to specify a tooltip, displayed when we over, with the mouse, over the parameter itself
   * `oda:group`: to visually group together a set of parameters

 In the example code below we add these additional metadata annotations: